iamamitkumarsaini/wired-interest-36/README.md

 # Nifty PM Website Clone
 ```
-Nifty PM is a project management website that provides a user-friendly platform for teams to plan, track, and manage their projects efficiently.
+It provides a user-friendly platform for teams to plan, track, and manage their projects efficiently.
 ```